linsomniac/uplaybook1/README.md

   - playbook.yaml
   - playbook.yml

-## Template Search Path
+## File and Template Search Path

+uPlaybook does not use different directories to store files and templates, like Ansible does.

-Template files are searched for in a colon-separated path, either gotten from the UP\_TEMPLATE\_PATH or the default of ".:./templates".
-A "." in the template path is relative to the directory that contains the playbook file.
+Templates and files are searched for in a colon-separated path, either gotten from the UP\_FILE\_PATH or the default of ".:./files".
+A "." in the file path is relative to the directory that contains the playbook file.

-The default search path looks for template files in:
+The default search path looks for templates/files in:

 - The same directory as the playbook
-- In a subdirectory (by the playbook) named "templates".
+- In a subdirectory (by the playbook) named "files".

 ## Available Tasks